Jenniferstrej/katacoda/kubernetes-101/deployments/step2.md

 # ReplicaSets

-In your first exercise you ran a pod in the cluster, what happens when you actually want to run multiple pods?
+In your first exercise you run a pod in the cluster, what happens when you actually want to run multiple pods?

 Run `kubectl run http --image=nginx:1.14.2` multiple times?